ali80/uScheduler/README.md

 # uScheduler

 ## usage

-- approximately 5us for skipping over NOT READY task on esp8266
+- approximately 5us to run the scheduler on esp8266
 - use interval to set intervals between execution in milli seconds
 - use ```semaphore > 0``` to specify number of runs, ```semaphore = -1``` for infinity
 - each execution reduces semaphore by 1, and semahpore = 0 skips code execution